-Mark’s success in winning corporate supporters is born out of a commercial aim to always give value at his events, explains Alec Gunn, Chief Executive, The Commodity Centre and long time supporter of the Foundation.
-It means as guests we have no hesitation in inviting our clients as we know they’re really going to appreciate it.
+“Mark Anderson’s success in winning corporate supporters is born out of a commercial aim to always give value at his events.
+It means as guests we have no hesitation in inviting our clients, family and friends as we know they’re really going to appreciate it.”

-“We’ve been involved with the Foundation’s events for more than ten years and very much feel a part of it.
-You’re not pushed to do anything, you enjoy yourself as well as contributing… Being a friend and a colleague makes being a giver quite natural.”
+“We’ve been involved with the Foundation’s events for more than 10 years and very much feel a part of it.
+You’re not pushed to do anything, you enjoy yourself as well as contributing.
+Being a friend and a colleague makes being a giver quite natural.”

-There is an undeniable ease with which the Foundation is able to access influential and generous corporate donors that can only come from the credibility and the trust it has built up by delivering value.
+The Foundation is able to access influential and generous corporate donors thanks to the credibility and the trust it has built up by delivering value.
 It does that twice, firstly in offering an impressive product (in the form of the events and the auction lots), and secondly in demonstrating how efficiently and effectively it uses the money raised.

-For donors used to more tangible assets that value may be found in the experience, but it is nevertheless enriching: “When you contribute to something you know is worthwhile and you feel like you’re rewarded for it, then you know you’re doing the right thing,” says Lloyd Moncur, Director, Institutional Sales and Trading, Gain Capital.
+For donors used to more tangible assets that value may be found in the experience, but it is nevertheless enriching.
+Lloyd Moncur, Director, Institutional Sales and Trading, Gain Capital, explains: